QubitPi/management-blogs/_posts/2021-12-15-db-evolution.md

 been realized that we also need techniques and tools to support evolutionary database development.

 Advantages to an evolutionary approach to database development include the following:

-## Database Refactoring

-You need a systematic way to refactor your code, including **good tools** and **techniques** to do so. _Most modern integrated development environments (IDEs) now support code refactoring to some extent_, which is a good start.
-However, to make refactoring work in practice, you also need to develop an **up-to-date regression-testing suite** that validates that your code still works

-You should refactor your code mercilessly because you are most productive when you are working on high-quality source code.

-A **database refactoring** is a simple change to a database schema that improves its design while retaining both its behavioral and informational semantics.
-In other words, you cannot add new functionality or break existing functionality, nor can you add new data or change the meaning of existing data.
-A database schema includes both **structural aspects**, such as table and view definitions, and **functional aspects**, such as stored procedures and triggers.